Guide to Fitness to Practise

 6. The registrant may make a submission about the sanctions imposed.

-7. The registrant may appeal to the High Court if the Council decides to suspend, cancel or put conditions on their registration.
+7. The registrant may appeal to the High Court if the Council decides to impose any sanctions following an inquiry.

 Who looks into complaints initially?

 The Preliminary Proceedings Committee will look into complaints initially.